lukso-network/docs/docs/learn/smart-contract-developers/attach-token-metadata.md

 ### Create the batch transaction

-After the payloads are prepared correctly, you can execute the `executeBatch()` function on the Universal Profile.
-First, you have to set the transaction target to `0x0`, as the token contract will be initialized.
-However, when setting the metadata, you can pass the previously generated `customTokenAddress` from the pregenerated `staticCall()` using the `CREATE` operation.
+After the payloads are prepared correctly, you can execute the [`executeBatch()`](../../contracts/contracts/ERC725/ERC725.md#executebatch) function on the Universal Profile.
+On the first call, you have to set the transaction target to `0x0`, as the token contract will be initialized.
+The second call will then use the [previously generated contract address](#prepare-the-transaction-payloads) from the `staticCall` in order to set the metadata.

 ```ts title="scripts/deployTokenWithMetadataAsUP.ts"
 // Imports ...